sprintertech/sprinter-sdk/docs/docs/sdk/class-reference.md

 sidebar_position: 3
 ---

-# Gopher Class Reference
+# Sprinter Class Reference

-This section provides detailed information about the `Gopher` class available in the Gopher SDK.
-Use this reference to understand how to utilize the `Gopher` class in your decentralized applications (DApps).
+This section provides detailed information about the `Sprinter` class available in the Sprinter SDK.
+Use this reference to understand how to utilize the `Sprinter` class in your decentralized applications (DApps).

-## Gopher Class
+## Sprinter Class

-The main class provided by the Gopher SDK.
+The main class provided by the Sprinter SDK.
 It includes methods for interacting with multiple blockchain networks.

 ### `constructor(provider: EIP1193Provider)`